First Up, What is Cashmere?

 Cashmere is luxurious and expensive, so you want to make sure you are looking after it and that also means when wearing it.
 A few guidelines are below to help keep your cashmere in tip-top condition while wearing.

 - Wait for any moisturizer and deodorant you’ve applied to dry before putting on your cashmere item to limit any unwanted build-up on the cashmere

 - Do not spray perfume on your cashmere or on any place that touches the cashmere as it can cause stains

-- Avoid wearing anything that could snag your cashmere item e.g. a necklace with a point, a watch with a buckle – the last thing you want is getting any holes in it
+- Avoid wearing anything that could snag your cashmere item e.g. a necklace with a point, or a watch with a buckle – the last thing you want is to get any holes in it

 - Make sure to leave a few days between wearing your cashmere item, so that it has a chance to air out and the fibers can go back to their natural state